johan--/seochecker/README.md

 ### Using `rake`

-Execute `rake run` from the command line to read XML keywords, query Google & Bing, save results in the database and export them to a CSV file.
+Execute `rake run` from the command line to read XML keywords, query Google & Bing, save results in the database and export them to a CSV file (`tmp/positions.csv`).

 ### From `irb`